Gary Warren (footballer)

-Gary Robert Warren (born 16 August 1984) is an English footballer who plays as a defender for Clachnacuddin.
-He is also Head of Professional Academy at Scottish Premiership club Ross County.
+Gary Robert Warren (born 16 August 1984) is a retired English footballer who played as a defender.
+He was a stalwart for Inverness Caledonian Thistle during seven seasons, establishing himself as a club legend.
+After ending his professional football career, Warren became a Head of Professional Academy at Scottish Premiership club Ross County.
+He returned to England to join Weston-super-Mare as the Head of Academy and Recruitment.

 Club career

+Mangotsfield United

-Warren's football career began at Mangotsfield United in the Southern League, for whom he played between 2002 and 2006.
-He rose up through the youth & reserve ranks to the first team and made his debut for Mangotsfield away to Evesham United on 1 April 2003.
-He played a pivotal role in the team's 2004–2005 Southern League – Western Division championship-winning side.
+Born in Bristol, England, Warren's football career began at Mangotsfield United in the Southern League, where he rose up through the youth & reserve ranks to the first team.
+Warren made his debut for Mangotsfield United away to Evesham United on 1 April 2003.
+He quickly became a first team regular at the club for whom he played between 2002 and 2006.

+Warren played a pivotal role in the team's 2004–2005 Southern League – Western Division championship-winning side.
+For his performance, he was named Mangotsfield United's player-of-the-year by the club's supporters.
+His performance throughout the 2005–06 season saw him linked a move away from Mangotsfield United, with the club rejecting two bids for him.
+On 30 September 2006, Warren signed a contract with Mangotsfield United.
+He then became a captain for the side along the way.
 His career record with Mangotsfield totalled 164 appearances with 11 goals.

+Team Bath

-In the summer transfer window of 2006, Warren went on trial at Bristol Rovers, with a view to permanent contract, but he eventually opted to join Team Bath.
+In the summer transfer window of 2006, Warren went on trial at Bristol Rovers, with a view to permanent contract and even played a friendly match against Mangotsfield United.
+However, manager Paul Trollope opted to sign Byron Anthony over him and he eventually opted to join Team Bath.

+Warren quickly became a first team regular for the club and captained the side during his time there.
 Warren captained Team Bath to play-off promotion and played a pivotal part in the university's rise to conference football.
-Team Bath folded in his last year and Warren then joined Newport County after interest from a number of clubs including Hereford.
+Team Bath folded in his last year and Warren then joined Newport County after interest from a number of clubs including Hereford United.

 Newport County

-In July 2009, following the disbandment of Team Bath, Warren signed for Newport County, then in the Conference South.
-He made his debut in a friendly match against Mansfield Town on 19 July 2009.
-Warren was immediately a regular for Newport and was appointed captain.
-In the 2009–10 season Newport County were crowned Conference South champions with a record 103 points, 28 points ahead of second-placed Dover Athletic.
+On 1 June 2009, following the disbandment of Team Bath, Warren signed for Newport County, then in the Conference South.
+The club tried to sign him two years ago but the move never happen, due to they had to pay a transfer fee to Team Bath, as he was under 24.

-During this time Warren was handed the Conference South player of the year and selected as Newport County's Player of the Year for the 2009–10 season.